hieulm2k/hieulm2k/README.md

 ## Hi there 👋

 ### I'm Minh-Hieu Le, Student at 👨‍💻 VNUHCM-University of Science.
-I am a tech and management enthusiast, Would love to be a Web Dev and see myself as a Software Engineer in my later career.
+I am a tech and management enthusiast,I see myself as a full-stack software engineer in the future and try hard to learn as many knowledge as I can.
 -------

 ## 🧐 About